 I created this salad recipe specific for acne, the ingredients are great for treating acne.
 The beets will help clean toxins from main organs that most likely causing acne.
 Avocado will help reduce inflammation and help keep skin clear since it is full of vitamin E and C. The pineapple is a great source of vitamin C which plays an essential role in forming collagen.

-- 1 Avocado,cut in half, pit removed and cubed
+1 avocado, cut in half, pit removed, and diced.

-- 2 cups Pineapple, chopped into bite sizes
+2 cups pineapple, chopped into bite size pieces

-- To prepare beets, add 4 cups of water to a pot add 1 beet and cook on medium heat for 40minutes or until fork tender.
-Drain water and let the beet cool down.
+To prepare beet, ad 4 cups of water to a pot.
+Add 1 beet and cook on medium heat for 40 minutes or until fork tender.
+Drain water and let beet cool down.
 Peel and cube.

 Toss beet, pineapple, and avocado together with orange dressing.
 Sprinkle chopped mint on top and enjoy!